-A series of three free 1-hour online classes delivered online.
+A series of three 1-hour online classes delivered online.

 A six-session course, with each session of 1.5 hours, and a requirement to practice about half an hour a day at home.

 (3).
 Mindfulness for Life

 An eight session, more in depth course, with 2.25 hour sessions, a full day of practice and a requirement to practice about an hour a day at home.

 This is for people who have been through a mindfulness programme and are looking to deepen their learning and practice.
 This course is made up of 12 themes and we offer it in three formats, weekly, monthly and through residential retreats.
 It aims to help you integrate formal and informal mindfulness practice into your life.

 Research & Evaluation

 Everything we do at the University of Oxford Mindfulness Centre has its foundations in world-leading research, new curricula we introduce is accompanied by a research programme to explore how new initiatives developed behind the scenes are translated into the real world .
 There is a robust evidence base for mindfulness-based cognitive therapy.
 The Oxford Mindfulness Centre has an ongoing programme of research on the effectiveness, acceptability and mechanisms of mindfulness courses.
 We are also always looking to improve.
 So we formally evaluate all our classes by asking participants to give their feedback on the mindfulness courses and teachers.